engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 And we 0x7a0000 the ASCII code for Z and then lots of zeros, this is the padding.

-Also note that using indexing you cannot modify single bytes in fixed bytes arrayes.
+Also note that using index you cannot modify single bytes in fixed bytes arrayes.

 So b3[0] This is the first byte or the byte at Index 0 cannot be modified.